TranVuHung99/draw_canvas/PRD.md

     - [x] Write a widget test to verify that the slider in the drawer is present and can be changed.
     - [x] Write a widget test to verify that the stroke width text in the app bar is updated when the slider is changed.
     - [x] Write a widget test to verify that the pan update listener draws and erases points correctly.
-    - [x] Write a widget test to simulate a drag-and-drop operation and verify that the sticker is added to the canvas state.
+    - [x] Write a widget test to simulate a drag-and-drop operation and and verify that the sticker is added to the canvas state.
     - [x] Write a unit test for the "Clear" functionality to ensure the canvas state is properly cleared.
     - [ ] ~~Write a widget test for saving to gallery.~~ (Removed as it is hard to test without mocking)